Relocating with kids – how we broke the news.

 - We allowed them to feel sad

 When we broke the news everybody was ok for about a minute.
-The one started crying, then the next.
+Then one started crying, then the next.
 We didn’t tell them not to cry or tell them all the positives.
-It was important to honour their feelings and allow them to process what they were feeling.
+It was important to honour their feelings and allow them to process their emotions.

 - We allowed them to be angry

-Three and half years after our move w still get told off about moving them away from the family and their friends or even about the “nicest” house we lived in (it was pretty spectacular).
+Three and half years after our move we still get told off about moving them away from the family and their friends or even about the “nicest” house we lived in.
 Allowing them to be angry is important for them.
 We usually just apologise if anybody brings it up.